illumos/docs/docs/about/leadership.md

 you didn't, feel free to ask whoever submitted the patch to submit it in this format.
 You shouldn't have to go search the list archives for reviewers.

-While the advocate role is fundamentally one of gate-keeping, it is expected that advocates are willing and able to help drive towards a positive result.
+While the core team role is fundamentally one of gate-keeping, it is expected that members are willing and able to help drive towards a positive result.
 Use your experience where you can to actively help contributors get to integration, rather than simply denying changes that aren't well-formed.

-### Things Advocates Focus On
+### Things Core Team Members Focus On

-* **Do you know the areas of the system affected well enough to even have an opinion?**  If not, determine whether another advocate is better placed to make a decision.
+* **Do you know the areas of the system affected well enough to even have an opinion?**  If not, determine whether another core team member is better placed to make a decision.
 The codebase is large and our finite resources mean that we'll never have complete coverage; sometimes an absence of an obvious expert is a learning opportunity!

 * **Is the commit well-formed?**  The `Author` field should include both a name and a well-formed e-mail address for the change contributor.
 Ensure